edster9/laravel-rest-docker/readme.md

 ```

 ### Docker Setup
 After the project has been cloned from Git Repo it must be prepared for all 3rd party PHP/laravel libraries.
-This can be done using a temporary docker composer iamge that will self distruct after the setup.
+This can be done using a temporary docker composer image that will self distruct after the setup.

 - Make sure you switch into the project directory first
 ```